-In 2020, having an e-commerce website that works for everybody is extremely important, and making a website that services users will involve a cost. eCommerce website cost is something that varies depending on the size of your business, the traffic you expect to receive, features you expect, and so much more.
+In 2021, having an eCommerce website that works for everybody is extremely important, and making a website that services users will involve a cost. eCommerce website cost varies depending on the size of your business, the traffic you expect to receive, features you expect, and so much more.

-You can spend hundreds on a website you build yourself, thousands on a website built by a single professional, or tens of thousands (or more!) with a professional eCommerce web development company.
+You can spend hundreds on a website you build yourself, thousands on a website built by a single professional, or tens of thousands (or more!) with a professional eCommerce website development company.

 The more you spend, typically, the better results you’ll see.
 Agencies deliver great results and even provide eCommerce SEO services to ensure your site is seen.
 Remember that your eCommerce site is the gateway to your brand, and for some customers, the only interaction they have with your business.
 It’s important to get it right.

 The average cost of an eCommerce website doesn’t tell you much.
-Every website has a different total price-tag because it has different features, it’s designed by a different person, and it caters to a different audience.
-Ecommerce web design cost also varies depending on the experience of the people or agency developing the site, as well as their commitment to your brand.
+Every website has a different total price tag because it has different features, a different person designs it, and it caters to a different audience.
+Ecommerce website design cost also varies depending on the experience of the people or agency developing the site and their commitment to your brand.